po1sigala/live/02-Lesson-Plans/Part-Time/03-Week-JavaScript-dev/ActivityTwoTemmp.md

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):

-  * ☝️ How comfortable do you feel with JavaScript variables`?
-(Poll via Fist to Five, Slack, or Zoom)
+  * ☝️ How comfortable do you feel with JavaScript variables?
+(Poll via Fist of Five, Slack, or Zoom)

 * Assure students that we will cover the solution to help solidify their understanding.
 If questions remain, remind them to use office hours to get extra help!